-Did you know that 10 hockey players from the St. Louis Blues have been chosen to represent their respective country for the Olympics?
-You may not make it to the Olympics, but you will have the chance to cheer them on at a Blues game on Tuesday, March 11th at 7:00 when the Blues take on the Dallas Stars.
-One lucky Tread the Med participant will have the chance to ride the Zamboni.
-More information will be available soon.
+Did you know that 10 hockey players from the St. Louis Blues were chosen to represent their respective country for the Olympics?
+You may not have made it to the Olympics, but many of you had the chance to cheer them on at a Blues game on Tuesday, March 11th at 7:00 when the Blues took on the Dallas Stars.
+The first place Blues lost in overtime, but it was an exciting game!
+One lucky Tread the Med participant won the chance to ride the Zamboni.
+Congratulations to Nancy Wentzel for winning the Zamboni ride!

 Cycle 1: February 27 - March 8